 A pre-operative assessment is our opportunity to ensure that the procedure for which you have been referred is right for you.
 We’ll explain your treatment to you and makes sure that you are well enough to go ahead with it.
 It is also your opportunity to meet the team who will care for you and to ask any questions.

 Where cataract surgery is not available on the NHS, or where the number of NHS procedures available has been reduced and has resulted in a longer waiting time, you can choose to pay for your treatment yourself via our self-pay option.
+You may also want to explore privately funding your treatment for other reasons which are personal to your circumstances.

 Self-pay is available if you find you are not eligible for NHS-funded care and do not have private medical insurance.